Insiders Buying These 4 Penny Stocks - Benzinga

-US stock futures traded lower this morning after the Dow Jones gained more than 650 points on Wednesday.
+The Nasdaq Composite tumbled over 260 points on Monday.
 Investors, meanwhile, focused on some notable insider trades

 When insiders purchase or sell shares, it indicates their confidence or concern around the company's prospects.
 Investors and traders interested in penny stocks can consider this a factor in their overall investment or trading decision.